insin/react-heatpack/README.md

 Open http://localhost:3000/ and your app should be served and will be hot-loaded when you make any changes.

-## Workflow

-The workflow this module is intended to enable is:

-1. Have an idea for a React component/library/app/etc.
-2. `npm install` whatever you need.
-3. Write some code, including an entry module which runs `React.render(<App/>, document.getElementById('app'))`.
-4. Point `heatpack` at the entry module to serve it up and get back to working on your idea, with new dependencies and modules hot-reloaded as you work.

 ## Root node

 Since [you should never render to `document.body`](https://medium.com/@dan_abramov/two-weird-tricks-that-fix-react-7cf9bbdef375#486f), the index page served up provides a `<div id="app"></div>` for you to render into: